Crispy pan-seared oyster mushrooms. Rosemary butter. Flecks of salt. What more could you ask for?

 - Oyster mushrooms: We're using 1 pound of oyster mushrooms to serve about 4 people.
 You can easily halve this recipe if you'd like!

-- Rosemary: I'm always shocked at how much flavor the rosemary imparts just by cooking in the butter.
-This creates a subtle, but definitive rosemary flavor that really builds off the earthiness of the mushrooms.
-The rosemary really elevates the whole dish!
+- Rosemary: I'm always shocked at how much flavor this herb imparts just by cooking in the butter.
+This helps bolster the earthy flavor!

 - Lemon (optional): I generally like brightening up earthier flavors with acid, and a squeeze of lemon does just the trick.
-This is totally optional though, and the mushrooms will be just as delicious without it!
+This is totally optional though!

 For a full list of ingredients and quantities, refer to the recipe card.